YouTuber Daniel Howell broke the internet over this interesting tweet amid YouTube Pride 2021

 He added: “They would be like, ‘wow, drama time!’”

-As a result of not answering, one of the fans took his phone and tweeted the following:
+As a result of not answering the question, one of the fans took his phone and tweeted the following:

 Although there was some confusion at first for those who didn’t have context, people on Twitter eventually caught wind of it.